What You Can Expect from a Financial Planner [Plus How Much They Cost]

 To find a good financial advisor alternative, you first need to identify your needs.
 If you’re looking to get a full financial plan laid out, talking to a human CFP may honestly be your best move.

-But if you’re only looking for help with picking investment products or optimizing your asset allocation, you may be able to get the service you need from a robo-advisor, like M1 Finance.
+But if you’re only looking for help with picking investment products or optimizing your asset allocation, you may be able to get the service you need from a robo-advisor.

 Pricing for robo-advisors tend to start at around 0.25% of assets under management.
 Some robo-advisors even offer plans that include access to financial advisors when needed.
 But you’ll typically have to pay a higher percentage to get access to these plans and they may have account minimums.

-Related: The Best Rob0-Advisors to Automate Your Investing
+Related: The Best Robo-Advisors to Automate Your Investing

 My Meeting with a Certified Fee-Only Financial Advisor